-Courses at the 235 level and below may not be taken if courses above 235 have been previously passed unless permission is given by the Mathematical Sciences Department Chair.
+Courses at the 235 level and below may not be taken if they have been previously passed unless permission is given by the Mathematical Sciences Department Chair.

-MATH 210M Basic Mathematical Concepts I
+MATH 210M Basic Mathematical Concepts I F; S (3 SH)

 Significance of mathematics in human culture; conceptual aspects of mathematical thought.
 Topics selected from: logic, real numbers, elementary algebra and geometry, probability and statistics, matrices, and computers.
 Designed for the mathematics requirement in general education for the non-science, non-business major.
 Does not count toward the Mathematics major.